Russia and India: A civilisational friendship

 An important stage in the spiritual rapprochement of the peoples of India and Russia were the Russian Revolutions of 1905 and 1917, which had a huge impact on the growth of the national liberation movement in India.

 The centuries-old history of Russian-Indian relations shows how relations between these countries have gone far beyond the norm of inter-state relations.
-The two great civilizations were drawn to each other, and a great deal in our world depends on this attraction.
+The two great civilisations were drawn to each other, and a great deal in our world depends on this attraction.